Everything Is Rhythm

-Everything Is Rhythm is a 1936 British musical film directed by Alfred J. Goulding and starring Harry Roy, Princess Pearl and Dorothy Boyd.
-It was shot at Elstree Studios near London.
-The film's sets were designed by the art director George Provis.
+Everything Is Rhythm (also known as Floor Show) is a 1936 British musical film directed by Alfred J. Goulding and starring Harry Roy, Princess Pearl and Dorothy Boyd.
+It was written by Jack Byrd and Syd Courtenay.
+It was shot at Elstree Studios near London with sets designed by art director George Provis.

 It was released in America in 1940 by Astor Pictures.

 Plot

-A member of a band playing at a luxurious hotel falls in love with a princess staying there.
+Harry Wade and his band are playing at a luxurious hotel, and Harry falls in love with Princess Paula of Monrovia.
+When the Monrovian authorities hear of the romance, they disapprove and whisk Paula back to Monrovia.
+Heartbroken, Harry goes off on a world tour, and ends up in Monrovia where he rescues Paula from an unwelcome arranged marriage.